 Bacterial vaginosis (BV) is a vaginal infection.
 Antibiotics may help treat the condition and reduce symptoms.
-Some antibiotics can cause side effects, and there are some Food and Drug Administration (FDA) warnings on certain BV drugs.
+Some antibiotics can cause side effects, and some BV drugs have warnings from the Food and Drug Administration (FDA).

 This article discusses the different medications available for BV, the antibiotics that doctors may prescribe, and frequently asked questions that people may have for a doctor treating BV.